 While some people may think running an affiliate marketing program is too complicated, others have the opposite notion.
 The truth?
 Neither is true.

-We’ve established that yes, you too can start your own affiliate program.
-However, that doesn’t mean it doesn’t require a dedicated ongoing investment.
+We’ve established that starting your own affiliate program is simple.
+However, it does require a dedicated, ongoing investment of resources.
 Simply put, you get out of affiliate marketing what you put into it; it’s not passive, per se, and it’s not necessarily easy.

 It’s important to remember that your affiliates function as your marketing team – or an extension of it.
-They’re the people out in there representing your brand (essentially you), and you want to make sure you have the right people on board.
+They’re the ones out there representing your brand, so you want to make sure you have the right people on board.

 Of course, more affiliates can be a good thing – as long as you’ve got the right team!

 The idea that you should only start an affiliate program if you run a large-scale business fails to account for the flexible nature of affiliate marketing.
-Whether you run a small or large-scale operation, incorporating affiliate marketing can be worthwhile – as long as the efforts required don’t outweigh the benefits.
+Whether you run a small or large-scale operation, incorporating affiliate marketing can be worthwhile, as long as the effort required doesn’t outweigh the benefits.

 If you are just starting out with your business, you haven’t refined your niche, and you have limited products to work with, then sure, it might not be the right time to recruit affiliates.
 But, if you’ve done your target market research, and you’ve validated a minimum viable product (MVP), then it really doesn’t matter how many products you have to start, as long as you have new promotions as time goes on.

 Arguably, in terms of overall impact, smaller businesses can actually benefit more from the increased exposure to their target audiences.
 So, ultimately business size is not a big issue.